Log-ergodicity: A New Concept for Modeling Financial Markets: Log-Ergodic Processes in Mathematical Finance

-\begin{proposition} If $Y_t$ is a Lévy process, then $X_t=X_0e^{Y_t}$, with $X_0=x$, is log-ergodic with respect to the ergodic maker operator $\xi_{\delta,W_\delta}^\beta[\cdot]$. \end{proposition} \begin{proof} The expectation of $Z_\delta$ defined by \ref{lev} is zero.
-Therefore, it suffices to prove the time average of $Z_\delta$ is zero.
+\begin{proposition} Let $X_t=X_0e^{Y_t}$, with $X_0=x$, where $Y_t$ is a Lévy process.
+Then, the process $X_t$ is partially ergodic. \end{proposition} \begin{proof} The expectation of $Z_\delta$ defined by \ref{lev} is zero.
+Therefore, it suffices to prove that the time-average of $Z_\delta$ is zero.

 Now, using theorem \ref{IDV} we evaluate the integrals.\\ First integral:\\ The coefficient $\sigma$ is bounded.
 Therefore,

 Using \ref{IDV2} yields

 Second integral: